-For me, Laurinda’s bitoque is the best of Lisbon 🙂 🙂
+Laurinda’s bitoque is the best of Lisbon!! 🙂 🙂

-If you don’t feel like experimenting, try a ‘bitoque’.
+If you prefer meat, and don’t feel like experimenting, try a ‘bitoque’.
 It’s steak and fries, with a fried egg, garlic and rice (ca. 7 euro).

 How to recognize cheap and really Portuguese restaurants?